abayomi2010/Weather-Dashboard/README.md

 ![The weather app includes a search option, a list of cities, and a five-day forecast and current weather conditions for London.](image/Weather%20Dashboard.gif)

+Link to the GitHub [repository](https://github.com/abayomi2010/Weather-Dashboard)

+Link to the deployed [page](https://abayomi2010.github.io/Weather-Dashboard/)